ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

  1) Follow the [requesting instance procedure](#requesting-access-to-poetry)
  2) Wait confirmation that the [playground was configured by the maintenance team](#enabling-the-feature-on-your-platform-instance)

+# Usage
+## How to request a translation  [TO BE UPDATED AFTER 7719]
+- When you are browsing a node that is translatable, an additional tab 'Translate' appears.
+- Click that tab and select one language you wish to request a translation for.
+- Submit the 'Request translation' button
+- Select the 'DGT connector (auto created)' plugin from the select list.
+- Select all the languages you want to be translated.
+- Default values:

+The values that show in 'Contact Usernames' and in 'Organization' are the default values you entered when [you configured your translator] (#configure-the-dgt-connector).
+Those values can be overriden on a page per page basis.
+To do this, just click 'Contact Usernames' or 'Organization' and changes the values.

+- You can select an 'Expected delivery time' : Click the field and select a date from the calendar that will pop up.
+This is an indicative date, DGT might want to change that date.

+- The field remark is not mandatory, you can add there any comment you want to share with DGT.

 # Interesting information regarding the DGT connector
 ## DGT Web app : Checking the translation was received